-Current Status: Jaleo is doing take-out and delivery at this point.
-They do have sidewalk seating that, with precautions, be open for service.
-Stay tuned.
+Current Status: Jaleo has reopened for indoor and outdoor seating.
+It continues to do take-out and delivery.
 They continue to do a “bodega” selling grocery staples and wine.
 They also have merch!

 Gift Cards – go to support employees of Andrés’ restaurants.

 Last Visited: July 2019

 Jaleo is a vibrant and very good Spanish restaurant in Penn Quarter.
 Jaleo is also the answer to a trivia question.
 Where did this “small plate” thing start?
 Over two decades ago, José Andrés came to town from the legendary El Bulli in Spain and opened Jaleo on the edge of a sketchy neighborhood.
 He served cuisine most had not seen in D.C.
 He served them on small plates and said they were called tapas.
 It was a revolution.
 The good news is that the revolution did not grow stale.
 Jaleo remains sharp.

 The food remains classic with Andrés’ hand remains evident.
 The tortilla is straightforward.
 The shrimp in garlic and olive oil is excellent.
 The sangria has a touch of mint.
 The menu is filled out with interesting combinations that have been tried and proven for years.
 It also continues to experiment and add.
 Regardless of restrictions or pickiness, you should be able to find something to eat on the menu and it will likely be very good.